This is the second story in my Irregulars universe. The first story, which introduces the universe, is Irregular Investigation,

 "Nice to see you’re still the raging bitch, sunshine," I replied.
 Kate stiffened as my sarcastic tone hung in the uncomfortable silence.
 Lee fixed me with a hard glare that reduced me to quibbling terror when I was a kid.
 Now, it seemed almost quaint compared to the impressive glares of the Praetorian Primus and General Zhukov.
 If the strongest demi in Liberation or the commanding officer of all Liberation forces couldn’t make me flinch, then the Songbird damn well wasn’t going to.

-“You are being overly flippant for someone who requested this meeting,” Lee said, in a tone slightly warmer than frozen helium.
+"You are being overly flippant for someone looking for favors," Lee said, in a tone slightly warmer than frozen helium.
 I was about to say something, but I caught Kate’s tiny head shake out of the corner of my eye.

 "I didn’t ask for this meeting to petition the Irregulars for favors.
 I came to warn you, so that you can prepare," I said, in the most neutral tone I could manage.